 easyMarkets might be the broker for you if:

 easyMarkets offer one of the more complete suites of risk management features in the online broker market.
 The great thing is many of these risk management tools are included with all your trades.
 This explains why the spreads are wider when we compare with IG.
-If you are new to trading and want to manage your trading risks or am trading in very volatile climate then easyMarkets might suit your broker requirements.
+If you are new to trading and want to manage your trading risks or am trading in a very volatile climate then easyMarkets might suit your broker requirements.

 Open a demo account >>Visit easyMarkets>>